quanqinle/quanqinle.github.io/source/_posts/en/2021-03-17-file-templates-in-IDEA.md

 # Introduction

 In the Spring Boot projects, whenever a new entity/module object is added, such as `UserPO.java`, the next step is usually to create the corresponding repository, service, service implement, controller, etc., and the initial contents of these files are all similar.
-It is real a slow and repetitive work to create the set of template classes.
+It is real a waste of time and a repetitive work to create the set of template classes.

 So, I wondered if there was a way to create multiple class files at once with "one-click" from a class template or something.
 When I looked up `Settings`, I found the solution in `File and Code Templates`.
 This article describes how to create a batch class files from a file template step by step.